LGW - BOS

 • Which airlines offer Wi-Fi service onboard planes from London Gatwick Airport to Boston?

-American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the London Gatwick Airport to Boston flight route.
+KLM, Air France, American Airlines, Alaska Airlines, and Delta offer inflight Wi-Fi service on the London Gatwick Airport to Boston flight route.

 • Which aircraft models fly most regularly from London Gatwick Airport to Boston?

-The Boeing 777 is the aircraft model that flies most regularly on the London Gatwick Airport to Boston flight route.
+The Airbus A330-900neo is the aircraft model that flies most regularly on the London Gatwick Airport to Boston flight route.

 • Which airline alliances offer flights from London Gatwick Airport to Boston?